grafana/grafana/docs/sources/administration/provisioning.md

 ### Using Environment Variables

-It is possible to use environment variable interpolation in all 3 provisioning config types.
-Allowed syntax is either `$ENV_VAR_NAME` or `${ENV_VAR_NAME}` and can be used only for values not for keys or bigger parts of the configs.
+It is possible to use environment variable interpolation in all 3 provisioning configuration types.
+Allowed syntax is either `$ENV_VAR_NAME` or `${ENV_VAR_NAME}` and can be used only for values not for keys or bigger parts of the configurations.
 It is not available in the dashboard's definition files just the dashboard provisioning configuration.
 Example: